 Emergency Dental Treatments

-We treat a wide variety of dental emergencies:
+In our dental clinic, we treat a wide variety of dental emergencies:

 - Broken teeth